 While most Crock-Pot recipes are super easy, they usually need at least one side dish to go with them.
 For a truly crazy week, this stew is a complete live saver.
-It’s full of beef, veggies, potatoes, and a rich sauce, so it’s a complete meal.
+It’s full of beef, veggies, sweet potatoes, and a rich sauce, so it’s a complete meal.
 No time to head to the store?
 No worries.
 Swap in any veggies you have on hand.

 Sometimes, planning dinner for the week means having to buy more groceries than one person can carry.
 Don’t worry, this meatloaf totally has you covered.
-Beef, onion, Worcestershire sauce, garlic salt, and eggs are all you need to make this beloved dinner.
+Beef, onion, Worcestershire sauce, garlic salt, and eggs are all you need to make this dinner.
 It’s a blank canvas for any topping you like.
 Ketchup is a natural choice, but salsa is ridiculously good too.

 Southern seafood dishes always bring tons of flavor, but they also tend to bring lots of buttah.
 This recipe lightens things up with a tomato base that gets a serious flavor boost from garlic, Cajun seasoning, and chili powder.
 With plenty of leftovers to get you through the week, every day can seem like Mardi Gras.